Online Doctor of Social Work (DSW) Degree Programs

 Online DSW programs provide the same training and instruction as their campus-based counterparts but do so using distance-learning technologies.
 All or most of the classes in these programs are held online and made accessible to students through a learning management system (LMS), which allows students to contact professors, submit assignments, and participate in discussion groups.
 Some online DSW programs may require students to attend a limited number of in-person sessions on campus or at another designated location.
 However, the majority of the coursework and instruction in an online DSW program takes place through an LMS that students can log on to from any place with an Internet connection.

-How OnlineEducation.com Identifies and Classifies Online DSW Programs
+How OnlineEducation.com Identifies and Classifies Online DSW Degree Programs

 OnlineEducation.com conducts independent research into online DSW programs and classifies these programs based on set criteria.
 Programs included on the site must be offered by a regionally accredited, non-profit college or university.
 These programs must also provide most of their instruction online.
 While there are programs that are 100% online, many programs do require that students come to a campus location for a limited number of instructional sessions.
 Currently, we do not include any DSW programs that require more than two campus visits per academic year.
 In addition, it is important to note a DSW degree is separate and distinct from a PhD in social work.
 A PhD in social work is an academic research degree; DSW programs focus on the clinical and community practice of social work.
 While they are both terminal doctorates and there is some curricular overlap between the two, this page is dedicated to DSW programs.

-What Students Learn in Online Doctorate in Social Work Programs
+What Students Learn in Online Doctor of Social Work Programs

 DSW curricula vary by program, in part because the Council on Social Work Education (CSWE) does not accredit or set curricular standards for social work programs at the doctoral level.
 These programs are meant to provide social workers who have already completed master’s level training with additional proficiencies in areas of clinical and community practice, as well as in research, data systems, and organizational management and leadership.
 Students in a DSW program are taught to evaluate, conduct, and apply research in the field of social work, and to integrate this research into the design and assessment of social service policies.